The Chappaqua Farmers Market

-The mission of the Chappaqua Farmers Market is to bring food that is locally grown, raised or produced to our community and to raise awareness of the importance of eating local for the sustainability of our planet.
+Now in our ninth season we continue our original mission of bringing food that is locally grown, raised or produced to our community.
+We strive to raise awareness of the importance of eating local for the sustainability of our planet.
 And we can't resist how good it all tastes!

-In addition, at a time when most of our lives are spent on a screen, the market sees itself as a local gathering place, a “town square” as it were, where people can put down their devices for a while and talk to one another.
+Additionally, at a time when most of our lives are spent on a screen, we see the market as a local gathering place, a “town square” as it were, where people can put down their devices and simply relax, enjoy some music and engage in neighborly conversation.

-Finally, we see ourselves as a magnet to help draw New Castle residents – and visitors from surrounding areas – to the heart of our town, keeping our historic downtown vibrant on a Saturday morning.
+We are pleased that our market has become a magnet, drawing New Castle residents – and visitors from surrounding areas – to the heart of our town, keeping our historic downtown vibrant on a Saturday morning.

 Pascale Le Draoulec, our market director, grew up in California to French expat parents who foraged for everything from snails and watercress, and would drive a hundred miles for a good Crottin de Chevre or baguette, before farmer’s markets became a thing there.
 The markets of Provence and Santa Monica are her inspiration.
 Pascale also runs the Hastings, Irvington and Bronxville farmers markets in Westchester and the market at the Botanical Gardens in the Bronx.
 She is also a former restaurant critic and author.
-You can read her blog every week here on the website.
+You can read her weekly blog here on the website.

 Rose Ellis is our on-site Market Manager.
 With a culinary and management background, Rose is a certified health coach and when away from the market she consults individuals and groups in these disciplines.